-Multi-script text versus non-text classification of regions in scene imagesSriman, B. & Schomaker, L., 20-Apr-2019, (Accepted/In press) In : Journal of Visual Communication and Image Representation.
+Multi-script text versus non-text classification of regions in scene imagesSriman, B. & Schomaker, L., Jul-2019, In : Journal of Visual Communication and Image Representation.
+62, p.
+23-42 20 p.

 Research output: Contribution to journal › Article › Academic › peer-review